yuchant/django-boilerplate/README.md

             ├── my_project

 So rename the top-level my_project to something generic.
+It's not required, but something just feels *off* about that idea.

 The reason I do this is because I want my django project to be in a folder in my virtualenv simply called "django_project".
 It needs to be consistent across sites so I can easily crawl directories for `django_project/conf/` and auto register supervisor scripts, nginx configurations, etc for multiple sites on one server.